 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Retired high-tech executive Barry H. Wiley is the author of numerous books on the history of thought reading and spiritualism.
-He is an associate of the Inner Magic Circle, London, and a member of the Order of Merlin of the International Brotherhood of Magicians.
-He lives in Oregon.
+The late Barry H. Wiley was the author of numerous books on the history of thought reading and spiritualism.
+He was an associate of the Inner Magic Circle, London, and a member of the Order of Merlin of the International Brotherhood of Magicians.
+He lived in Oregon.

 Beginning in 1870, the hunger for scientific discovery in Great Britain drove prominent scientists, philosophers and others to promote the legitimacy of telepathy.
 At the same time, mind-reading as a form of entertainment gained increasing popularity as persuasive performers like John Randall Brown, W.I.
 Bishop, and Stuart C. Cumberland convinced reporters that they truly could read the thoughts of others.